CGGMFF/SkyGAN/README.md

-author = {Mirbauer, Martin and Rittig, Tobias and Iser, Tomáš and Křivánek, Jaroslav and Šikudová, Elena}, title = {SkyGAN: Realistic Cloud Imagery for Image-based Lighting}, journal = {Computer Graphics Forum}, volume = {n/a}, number = {n/a}, pages = {e14990}, keywords = {modelling; natural phenomena, rendering; image-based rendering, rendering; atmospheric effects}, doi = {https://doi.org/10.1111/cgf.14990}, url = {https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.14990}, eprint = {https://onlinelibrary.wiley.com/doi/pdf/10.1111/cgf.14990}, abstract = {Abstract Achieving photorealism when rendering virtual scenes in movies or architecture visualizations often depends on providing a realistic illumination and background.
+author = {Mirbauer, Martin and Rittig, Tobias and Iser, Tomáš and Křivánek, Jaroslav and Šikudová, Elena}, title = {SkyGAN: Realistic Cloud Imagery for Image-based Lighting}, journal = {Computer Graphics Forum}, volume = {43}, number = {1}, pages = {e14990}, keywords = {modelling; natural phenomena, rendering; image-based rendering, rendering; atmospheric effects}, doi = {https://doi.org/10.1111/cgf.14990}, url = {https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.14990}, eprint = {https://onlinelibrary.wiley.com/doi/pdf/10.1111/cgf.14990}, abstract = {Abstract Achieving photorealism when rendering virtual scenes in movies or architecture visualizations often depends on providing a realistic illumination and background.
 Typically, spherical environment maps serve both as a natural light source from the Sun and the sky, and as a background with clouds and a horizon.
 In practice, the input is either a static high-resolution HDR photograph manually captured on location in real conditions, or an analytical clear sky model that is dynamic, but cannot model clouds.
 Our approach bridges these two limited paradigms: a user can control the sun position and cloud coverage ratio, and generate a realistically looking environment map for these conditions.
 It is a hybrid data-driven analytical model based on a modified state-of-the-art GAN architecture, which is trained on matching pairs of physically-accurate clear sky radiance and HDR fisheye photographs of clouds.
 We demonstrate our results on renders of outdoor scenes under varying time, date and cloud covers.
-Our source code and a dataset of 39 000 HDR sky images are publicly available at https://github.com/CGGMFF/SkyGAN.}
+Our source code and a dataset of 39 000 HDR sky images are publicly available at https://github.com/CGGMFF/SkyGAN.}, year = {2024}
 }
 ```